Artificial Intelligence (AI) Learning Centre

 Key messages

 Innovation cycles are faster for AI tools, and machine learning tools improve independently and with the help of developers and consumers.
-Capabilities, limitations, risks, and mitigation strategies continue to evolve.
-See AI Fundamentals for Practitioners to keep up-to-date with tech changes.
+As capabilities and limitations evolve, so do the associated risks and mitigation strategies.
+Stay vigilant and prioritize safety when integrating AI into practice.

 Understanding the limitations and potential risks of AI tools is crucial.
 Not all aspects of care will benefit from AI, and traditional methods may still be preferable in many situations.
-See AI Tools in Primary care to stay informed about accuracy, biases, and appropriate use cases for each AI tool you employ.
+Critically evaluate AI tools before use, prioritizing safety and assessing risk, to ensure they are appropriate for your practice.

 Ensure professional obligations are met